fentanes75-collab/marketscraper-legal/README.md

-# MarketScraper Pro
+MarketScraper Pro - Terms of Service & Privacy Policy

-**Official Chrome Extension** | Developer: Ing.
-Gustavo Fentanes M.
+MarketScraper Pro
-*Last updated: September 2026*
+Official Chrome Extension | Developer: Ing.
+Gustavo Fentanes M. | Last updated: September 2026

 Terms of Service
 By installing and using the MarketScraper Pro Chrome extension, you agree to these terms:

-License: MarketScraper Pro grants you a non-exclusive, non-transferable license to use the extension for e-commerce data extraction in accordance with your chosen plan (Free Trial, Monthly Subscription, or Lifetime License).
+License: MarketScraper Pro grants a non-exclusive, non-transferable license to use the extension for e-commerce data extraction in accordance with your plan (Free Trial, Monthly Subscription, or Lifetime License).

 Digital Delivery: Upon successful purchase via Lemon Squeezy, activation license keys are delivered immediately and digitally via email and checkout confirmation screen.
 No physical shipment is required.